Bug #13249

 Hmmm, a class singleton method should have its own visibility per invocations?

-Updated by abotalov (Andrei Botalov) over 7 years ago
+Updated by abotalov (Andrei Botalov) almost 8 years ago

 Well, ability to declare private